-This Garlic Hummus without Tahini is creamy, perfectly textured and full of flavor.
-Perfect to pair with fresh-cut veggies, crackers or on a sandwich.
+This Garlic Hummus without Tahini is creamy, full of flavor and done in just 5 minutes.
+Perfect to pair with fresh-cut veggies, crackers, or even on a sandwich.

 Hummus is a staple in my fridge.
 It's such an easy and versatile dip and goes with just about anything.
 I love having it as an afternoon snack with raw veggies or pita bread.
 Tortilla chips, crackers & pretzels also pair perfectly for an easy afternoon snack.
-This garlic hummus is the base for my Cumin Turmeric Spiced Hummus and Dill Pickle Hummus.
+This garlic hummus is the base for my Cumin Turmeric Spiced Hummus, which has a little extra spice and Dill Pickle Hummus, which is perfect for pickle lovers.

 Jump to: